 Honors students, beginning in fall 2016, are also required to take a number of courses to maintain their honors status.
 These courses are designed to help you along with research.
-Students are required to take three specific courses offered by the honors program as well as an additional courses with the honors designation junior year and write a thesis senior year.
+Students are required to take two specific courses offered by the honors program and write a thesis senior year.
 More information on individual courses is available under the Courses page.

-In addition to coursework, Honors students in the Freshman year are expected to participate in the Wall Societies (whether or not they live in Wall).
-In addition to its curriculum, participation in the Honors Program requires in the sophomore year the DIY Lecture Series, in which students attend academic lectures held on campus and write brief reports.
+In addition to coursework, Honors students in the Freshman year are highly encouraged to participate in the Wall Societies (whether or not they live in Wall).
+Honors students have other curricular, research, and residential opportunities from the second year through graduation

 In addition to advising from faculty mentors, honors students receive special advising from the honors program about prestigious post-graduate scholarships (for example, the Rhodes, Marshall, Fulbright, and Goldwater), career preparation, and other post-graduate opportunities.
 All of the program’s activities of the first three years help prepare students for the Senior Honors Thesis, the preeminent form of undergraduate scholarship at Tulane and the culminating achievement for students in the Honors Program.
 (Students are NOT required to complete the Honors Program in order to write a thesis.
 For more information on the thesis see additional information on this site.)